antolp/CubeASCII/README.md

 # CubeASCII

-A tiny raycaster, written as a single small file of C, that renders ASCII graphics in your terminal.
+A tiny raycaster, written as a single small file of C, that renders ASCII graphics in a POSIX terminal.

 This project is a minimalist version of the Cube3D assignment (inspired by Wolfenstein 3D), where rendering is done using terminal characters instead of a graphical window.